OleHolmNielsen/Niflheim_system/docs/Slurm_configuration.rst

 Configure firewall for Slurm daemons
 ====================================

-The Slurm_ compute nodes must be allowed to connect to the Head/Master node's slurmctld_ daemon.
+The Slurm_ compute nodes must be allowed to connect to the Head node's slurmctld_ daemon.
 In the configuration file these ports are by default (see slurm.conf_)::

   SlurmctldPort=6817